DarrenIsaacson/Visual-Novel-V2/README.md

 You should be able to run the desktopLauncher Class to try out the visual novel in IntelliJ.
 This method is universal to both mac and windows.

+## Known bugs

+This project was made with java version 12.
+If you are using a java version that is older than the projects java te functionality of the program may run into issues.
+To fix the problem, You may have to modify the build.gradle files found inside of the core and desktop folders.

 # Credit

 Main Contributors to the project is Lee Stemkoski who is the writer of Java Game Development with LibGDX.
 I personally did more of the code modifications.